The post was updated in June 2018.

 What Pinterest says: “It’s okay to save a Pin to multiple boards, but save to the most relevant one first—that Pin will get distribution priority.
 Saving to irrelevant boards won’t help and may hurt the distribution of your Pins.” — best practice guide

 How We Pin Strategically at Simple Pin

-We then schedule the new pin to their most relevant personal boards, the relevant boards within the Simple Pin boards, and then to any relevant group boards that the client belongs to.
+We then schedule the new pin to their most relevant personal boards, the relevant boards within the Simple Pin boards, and then to their blog board and any relevant group boards that the client belongs to.
 This enables us to get their content out circulating within Pinterest.
 Some clients like to do some of their own pinning, so we work with each client to set up their account the way that best suits them.

 What I hope today’s Podcast has done for you is to give you ideas for tactics to try.
 You need to choose the ones that best suit your available time, your desired level of involvement, and your level of business.
 I don’t know everything there is to know about Pinterest.
 Some of you are well versed in your tactics…you know exactly what works.
 In the end, remember that it’s all about consistency and adding quality content to your blog that brings value to your readers.
 Be sure that your tactics leave room for creating great content.

 Want to join my private Facebook group where we love to chat all about Pinterest.
 Join here.

 Thanks so much for this informative article!
 I hadn’t though of putting Pin It links in email newsletters!!
 I do have one question, though.
 After I pin to my blog’s main board with only my pins on it, do I need to wait before repinning that pin to others relevant boards?